 This natural substance fights allergies by preventing the release of histamine, which is a pro-inflammatory substance that causes allergic reactions.
 Scientists don’t know exactly how allergies work, so it can’t be said that spirulina is a cure for rhinitis, hay fever, and other related conditions.
 However, it’s a straight fact that any substance that exerts antihistamine action will reduce allergic symptoms.

 Cardiovascular & Diabetes Benefits

-A 1998 study indicates that spirulina lowers bad cholesterol, which reduces your risk of heart attacks, strokes, and other types of heart disease.
+A 1998 study indicates that spirulina lowers bad cholesterol, which in turn is associated with a possible reduction in risk of other cardiovascular conditions.
 The researchers “gave 4.2 g day−1 of Spirulina to 15 male volunteers and, although there was no significant increase in high-density lipoprotein (HDL) levels, they observed a significant reduction of high-density lipoprotein (LDL) cholesterol after 8 weeks of treatment.”